Last updated: 24 July 2018

 These policies and measures include:

-- robust controls around the inclusion and maintenance of information on World-Check which are designed to ensure that information about you on World-Check is accurate and relevant;
+- robust controls around the inclusion and maintenance of World-Check information which are designed to ensure that information about you on World-Check is accurate and relevant;

 - education and training to relevant staff to ensure that they are aware of and comply with our policies, procedures and controls designed to keep World-Check information (including any information about you) secure, accurate and relevant;